Occupational Exposure

 Tanks External insulation, heating coils Moderate to high

 "I've worked with chemical plant workers from refineries across Texas and Louisiana.
-These men and women spent decades surrounded by asbestos—in the insulation, in the gaskets, in everything they touched.
+These men and women spent decades surrounded by the mineral—in the insulation, in the gaskets, in everything they touched.
 The companies that supplied these materials knew the danger but kept selling them anyway."

 Yvette Abrego, Senior Client Manager, Danziger & De Llano